Operations and Maintenance

 We also manage use of the public right-of-way, making sure the roadways are safe and protecting our investment in the transportation system.
 We issue Right-of-Way permits to folks who want to work in the road right-of-way, and we inspect the work they do to make sure it meets our requirements.

 All work performed in our roadways by our crews, contractors, and others is guided by Washington County's Best Management Practices for Routine Road Maintenance, and the Integrated Vegetation Management Plan.
 These practices minimize or avoid actions that may cause harm to endangered fish species, resource waters or wildlife habitats.
+Operations and Maintenance also has a Fish Passage Programmatic Agreement with the Oregon Department of Fish and Wildlife, which allows fish passage culverts to be designed and constructed without individual approval but under an annual monitoring and reporting program.
+These fish passage culverts improve the connectivity of stream networks within Washington County for native and migratory fish.

 As a member of the Tualatin River Watershed Partners for Clean Water, we support public awareness and education activities that protect the Tualatin River Watershed.